 Teachers must be available between 8.45-4.00pm weekdays in term time.
 If a teacher is unable to work for any reason during this time (for example due to sickness, particular sensitivity to COVID or caring for a dependent), they should report via the normal absence procedure to the Office Manager and Secretary, Mrs Lara West, on admin@centreacademy.net or to a member of the SMT.

-In response to the latest review carried out by the SMT (17th January 2021) and in discussion with other stakeholders, teachers and tutors are expected to set up and attend the daily registration zoom call.
+In response to the latest review carried out by the SMT (CAEA Remote learning Review Summer 2021) and in discussion with other stakeholders, teachers and tutors are expected to set up and attend the daily registration zoom call.
 These teachers are identified as host teachers and they will be responsible for sending out the invites to students on a weekly basis.
 Any students absent will be reported to the school office where normal absenteeism protocols will be adhered to.
-Parents were informed in the parent's letter of the week ending the 22nd January.
+Parents will be informed in the parent's letter of the week before implementation of remote learning.